CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 All data center doors MUST always be kept locked.
 Windows should be avoided as early as possible during planning.
 If they do exist, they MUST be kept locked as well as the doors.
 Doors and windows MUST provide adequate protection against attack and environmental influences (eg fire and smoke).
 It should be noted that the structural design of all space-forming elements in terms of safety, especially in terms of security zones, must be equivalent.

-#### INF.2.A8 Use of a fire alarm system [planner]A fire alarm system MUST be installed in a data center.
+#### INF.2.A8 Use of a fire alarm system [planner]
+A fire alarm system MUST be installed in a data center.
 This MUST monitor all surfaces.
-All messages from the fire alarm system MUST be forwarded appropriately (see also INF.2.A13 * Planning and Installation of Hazard Alarm Systems *).
+All messages from the fire alarm system MUST be forwarded appropriately (see also INF.2.A13 * Planning and installation of hazard alarm systems *).
 The fire alarm system MUST be maintained regularly.
 It MUST be ensured that no special fire loads are present in rooms located in the fire compartment of the data center.

 #### INF.2.A9 Use of extinguishing or fire prevention system [Planner]